Where there is a will, there is a way: independent assessment

 Negotiations are ongoing at the WHO for a binding pandemic prevention agreement, but past agreements haven't guaranteed effective implementation.
 We found that while enforcement mechanisms are crucial, they're inconsistently applied and often rely on softer political approaches rather than strict legal measures.
 To address this, we propose an independent monitoring mechanism to assess and report on countries' adherence to the pandemic agreement, utilizing various data sources and reporting to a higher political body for enhanced compliance.

-Layth Hanbali, Elliot Hannon, Susanna Lehtimaki, Christine McNab, and Nina Schwalbe
+Layth Hanbali, Elliot Hannon, Susanna Lehtimaki, Christine McNab, Nina Schwalbe

 We cannot give up on the global pandemic treaty